Ammonium nitrate: Crystalline phases

-The transition between β-rhombic to α-rhombic forms (at 32.3°C) occurs at ambient temperature in many parts of the world.
+The transition between β-rhombic to α-rhombic forms (at 32.3 °C) occurs at ambient temperature in many parts of the world.
 These forms have a 3.6% difference in density and hence transition between them causes a change in volume.
 One practical consequence of this is that ammonium nitrate cannot be used as a solid rocket motor propellant, as it develops cracks.
 Stabilized ammonium nitrate (PSAN) was developed as a solution to this and incorporates metal halides stabilisers, which prevent density fluctuations.

 Applications

 Fertilizer

 Ammonium nitrate is an important fertilizer with NPK rating 34-0-0 (34% nitrogen).
-It is less concentrated than urea (46-0-0), giving ammonium nitrate a slight transportation disadvantage.
-Ammonium nitrate's advantage over urea is that it is more stable and does not rapidly lose nitrogen to the atmosphere.
+Whilst less concentrated than urea (46-0-0), ammonium nitrate is more stable and does not rapidly lose nitrogen to the atmosphere.

 Explosives

-Ammonium nitrate readily forms explosive mixtures with varying properties when combined with explosives such as TNT or with fuels like aluminum powder or fuel oil.
+Ammonium nitrate readily forms explosive mixtures with varying properties when combined with explosives such as TNT or with fuels like aluminium powder or fuel oil.

 Examples of explosives containing ammonium nitrate include: